dev-felipe/gitflow-workflow/Readme.md

 ## feature branch:<br />

-This branch is about new tasks, new tasks was defined by arquiteture team should be maded in the feature branch, and one new task should be has one new feature branch, we can have various features branchs in project.
+This branch is about new tasks, new tasks was defined by arquiteture team should be maded in the feature branch, and one new task should be has one new feature branch, we can have various features branchs in project.<br /><br />

+## develop branch:<br />

+Develop branch should be receive merge from new features, for test by development squad, if the tests that are ok, then develop branch can merge on new release branch, else, return to feature and should be fixed.